 - 1. The final exam will be comprehensive. - 2.
 The final exam must be completed within the allotted time, 2 hours. - 3.
 A student arriving late for an exam will not be allowed to take the final exam if any student has completed the exam and left the room. - 4.
-No cell phones or other electronic assistance, other than calculators, are allowed during exams. - 5.
+No cell phones or other electronic assistance devices (no calculators) are allowed during exams. - 5.
 If a student is unable to take the final exam at the assigned time for any reason, the student may be given an incomplete for the course.

-6. According to SPC policy, the student's grade will not be given over the phone or by email to avoid the risk of a breach of confidentiality.
+After consulting the instructor, the student may be assigned a time to take the final exam and remove the incomplete.
+The final exam and course must be completed before the start of the spring semester. - 6.
+According to SPC policy, the student's grade will not be given over the phone or by email to avoid the risk of a breach of confidentiality.